strubth/CaLib/README.md

 Configuration
 -------------

-All the configuration is done in $CALIB/config/config.cfg.
+All the configuration is done in config/config.cfg.
-$CALIB/config/example.cfg contains comments and basic settings that should help to understand the configuration.
+config/example.cfg contains comments and basic settings that should help to understand the configuration.
 Rename this example file to config.cfg and modify it according to your setup.

 Documentation
 -------------

-The ROOT html documentation in $CALIB/htmldoc gives an overview of the CaLib library and its classes.
+The ROOT html documentation in htmldoc gives an overview of the CaLib library and its classes.
-Further information and examples can be found in $CALIB/macros.
+Further information and examples can be found in macros.

 Changelog
 ---------